kyma-project/test-infra/development/kaniko-build/README.md

 ## Build multi-architecture images

->You are reading about experimental feature.
-Keep in mind that there may be some changes in the future.
+>You are reading about an experimental feature.
+Keep in mind that there may be some changes to it in the future.

-With introduction of experimental BuildKit support, the tool now supports repeatable flag `--platform`.
+With the introduction of the experimental BuildKit support, the tool now supports the repeatable flag `--platform`.
 You can define multiple architectures on which image should be built.

 You can use all platforms supported by [BuildKit](https://github.com/moby/buildkit/blob/master/docs/multi-platform.md).

-There is a new image with tag suffix `-buildkit`, if you want to use experimental features.
+If you want to use experimental features, there is a new image with the tag suffix `-buildkit`.

 ## Build multiple variants of the same image